What are some general colour matching rules?

 15. Masculine red, grey and timber

 This look is a little more serious and is well suited to a study, office or bachelor pad.
+A chic grey or wooden office chair will do the trick.

 16. Red and green